carpentries-incubator/lesson-parallel-python/episodes/extra-external-c.md

 array([0, 1, 2, 3, 4, 5, 6, 7, 8])
 ~~~

-that is, the elements of `ys` except the last, as expected.
+which are the elements of `ys` except the last, as expected.

 # Call the C library from multiple threads simultaneously.
 We can show that a C library compiled using `pybind11` can be run as multithreaded.
 Try the following from an iPython shell: